netherfoam/netherfoam.github.io/content/_index.md

 ---

 ### About Me
+I'm a 30 year old software engineer based in South Brisbane, Australia.
+I graduated from Griffith University with a Bachelor of Software Engineering (Honours) in 2015.
+I've been working professionally as a software engineer since 2015.
+I'm seeking challenges in the GIS / Bushfire space and am currently working on a contract with FireSight.

+### Roles
-I’m a backend software engineer who is actively developing software for FireSight, a small company providing geospatial bushfire advice to local councils.
+I’m currently developing software for FireSight, a small company providing geospatial bushfire advice to local councils.
 My role develops Python tools and [QGIS plugins](/projects/historisk/) to provide utility to FireSight, allowing the analysis and extraction of historical weather, simulation output and satellite imagery, to create in-depth understanding of fire risk.